SteamyWolf/wyatt-first-nodejs/README.md

 ## GET Request Basic

-Use a GET request on: ```https://wyatt-first-nodejs.herokuapp.com/``` to get information on 4 diffeent games:
+Use a GET request on: ```https://wyatt-first-nodejs.herokuapp.com/``` to get information on 4 different games:
 ```javascript
     {
         id:1,